Gold Price API: Build a Real-Time Gold Price Dashboard with Python (2026 Guide)

 Technical Implementation: Building the Dashboard

-CommodityPriceAPI will be used because it will offer a free trial of the gold price API, and it supports over 130 assets.
-High-frequency JSON data is available in the CommodityPriceAPI, and updates are provided every 60 seconds .
+CommodityPriceAPI will be used because it offers a free trial of the gold price API and supports over 130 assets.
+High-frequency JSON data is available from the CommodityPriceAPI, with updates every 60 seconds.

 Prerequisites